The Structure Transfer Machine Theory and Applications: Introduction

 In this paper, we discover that a desired representation in deep learning can actually be achieved and the local neighborhood with no constraint of the data structure required is able to converge at its expectation during the learning process.
-More importantly, it is noticed that the features describing the local structure suit better in representing the data, rather than the global ones, since the global features tend to be inaccurate when the data variation is large, which often occurs in real-world applications.
-The above observations inspire us to adopt a nonlinear manifold structure, other than the center loss \cite{centerloss}, into the objective function of deep feature learning, which assumes more flexible structure of the data.
-By doing so, we can accommodate variations among local neighbours such as rotations, rescalings, and translations so as to gain system robustness.
+More importantly, it is noticed that the features describing the local structure enable representing the data better than the global ones, since the global features tend to be inaccurate when the data variation is usually large in real-world applications.
+The above observations inspire us to integrate a nonlinear manifold structure encoding more flexible structure of the data than the center loss \cite{centerloss} into the objective function of deep feature learning.
+Thus, we can accommodate variations among local neighbours such as rotations, rescalings, and translations so as to gain system robustness.
 However, directly embedding such data distribution into the deep learning framework is not an easy task at all, because formulating the underlying concept into appropriate training criteria is problematic.
 In this paper, we theoretically show that the expected representation can be achieved in a probabilistic way as long as the property of manifold structure is revealed in the objective function of deep learning.

 Upon such a proven, we present a novel structure transfer machine (STM) to learn structured deep features, the framework of which is illustrated in Fig.~\ref{fig.framework}.
-Our STM starts with the incorporation of manifold structure into Convolutional Neural Network (CNNs) by calculating the manifold structure based on existing algorithms (i.e., LLE or Laplacian) in the input space.
-Such a manifold structure is in turn transferred to feature space and integrated into the loss function of the CNNs' objective.
+Our STM starts with the incorporation of manifold structure into Convolutional Neural Network (CNNs) by calculating the manifold structure based on existing algorithms (i.e., local linear embedding (LLE) or Laplacian) in the input space.
+Such a manifold structure is in turn transferred to feature space and integrated into the loss function of the CNNs.
 Afterwards, the new CNN models are used to extract constitutional feature maps, where the intrinsic manifold structure is preserved even if it changes from the data space to the feature space.
-Experimental results demonstrate that these learned features can yield state-of-the-art performance in various computer vision tasks, e.g., digit recognition, natural image classification, ImageNet and object tracking, on commonly used benchmarks.
+Experimental results demonstrate that these learned features can yield state-of-the-art performance in various computer vision tasks (e.g., digit recognition, natural object recognition, image classification (ImageNet) and object tracking) on commonly used benchmarks.
 Our main contributions include:

 \begin{itemize} \item A theorem is developed to reveal that the expectation of representation can be obtained in a probabilistic way if a structure regularization is incorporated into the deep learning pipeline.
 With such structure regularization, we revise typical deep learning networks to a Structure Transfer Machine, which gains state-of-the-art performance on image classification and object tracking.